dionysiosp/RNAseq_glyphosate/README.md

 5) A volcano plot was generated
 6) (Optional: A .xlsx file was saved in the working directory with the results file.)

-I have also included the fastqc files and a pdf file with the plots I generated, as well as the 5 most differentially expressed genes.
+I have also included a pdf file with the plots I generated, as well as the 5 most differentially expressed genes.

 Due to the low annotation of the canadian horseweed genome, a gene symbol could not be assigned to each locus tag, so the results file has the locus tags.